1. What type of curriculum does Stonehill International School (SIS) offer?

 At Stonehill, we follow the IB (International Baccalaureate) curriculum starting from preschool all the way up to the Diploma Programme (Grades 11 and 12).

 2. What are the school’s timings?

 A typical school day starts at 7:40 am and ends at 3:00 pm.
 On Tuesdays and Thursdays, when we have After School Activities (ASA), school ends at 4:00 pm.
-However, for our P1 (Nursery) and P2 (Lower KG) students, the school ends at 12:40 pm.
+For our P1 (Nursery) and P2 (Lower KG) students, school ends at 12:40 pm.

 3. What is the average class size?

 The average class size is 15 in Primary School and 18 in Secondary School.

 4. What is the ratio of boys to girls?

 The ratio of boys to girls is 1:1.

 5. What percentage of students are boarders?

 6. How diverse is the student body?